 Now here is the bit where it gets confusing.
 You could say an agnostic also doesn’t believe in God’s existence.
 Whilst their position is a complete fence-sitter, not willing to believe one way or another aka withholding or suspending belief, their psychological state could be said that they do not believe in a deity.

 This is where you will get folks saying things like “I don’t believe God exists is different to I believe God does not exist”

 Logic vs Psychology

-If you are saying you don’t believe god exists, but also don’t hold the belief that Gods do not exist, you’re (essentially) an agnostic.
+If you are saying you don’t believe gods exist, but also don’t hold the belief that gods do not exist, you’re (essentially) an agnostic.

 I think this is where the confusion first arose and the term “Agnostic Atheist” first came about.